Views of Lyndon LaRouche and the LaRouche movement: Judaism and Zionism

 LaRouche's critics have said he is a "disguised anti-Semite", in that he takes the classical antisemitic conspiracy theory and substitutes the word "Zionist" for the word "Jew", and ascribes the classical antisemitic caricature of the "scheming Jew" to particular Jewish individuals and groups of Jews, rather than to the Jews as a whole.
 "Modern Zionism was not created by Jews, but was a project developed chiefly by Oxford University", LaRouche says.
 He says, "Zionism is not Judaism."
 In 1978, the same year LaRouche's article cited The Protocols of the Learned Elders of Zion, the LaRouche group published Dope, Inc.: Britain's Opium War against the U.S., which cited the Protocols and defended its authenticity, likening the "Elders of Zion" to the Rothschild banking family, the British Royal family, and the Italian Mafia, and the Israeli Mossad, General Pike, and the B'nai B'rith.
-(Dope, Inc.) Later editions left out cites to The Protocols.
+Later editions left out cites to The Protocols.
 This is the genesis of the claim that LaRouche has said Queen Elizabeth runs drugs.
 When asked by an NBC reporter in 1984 about the Queen and drug running, LaRouche replied, "Of course she's pushing drugs ... that is in a sense of responsibility: the head of a gang that is pushing drugs; she knows it's happening and she isn't stopping it."

 Chip Berlet argues that LaRouche indirectly expresses antisemitism through the use of "coded language" and by attacking neoconservatives.
-Dennis King maintains, for example, that words like "British" were really code words for 'Jew.'"
+Dennis King maintains, for example, that words like "British" were really code words for "Jew".
 Other critics of LaRouche believe that LaRouche's anti-British statements disparage the British system rather than the Jewish religion.
-Laird Wilcox and John George write that "Dennis King goes to considerable lengths to paint LaRouche as a neo-Nazi, even engaging in a little conspiracy-mongering of his own."
+Laird Wilcox and John George write that, "Dennis King goes to considerable lengths to paint LaRouche as a neo-Nazi, even engaging in a little conspiracy-mongering of his own."